mohammadreza-ebrahimi/mohammadreza-ebrahimi.github.io/index.md

 [Jump to my GiHub page](https://github.com/mohammadreza-ebrahimi)

 ### <font color='darkblue'>ABOUT ME</font>
 My name is Mohammadreza Ebrahimi Khuzani, and I was born in April 1995.
-I am currently 26 years old. **Particle physics and quantum field theory** master's student at the [Isfahan University of Technology](https://english.iut.ac.ir) in Isfahan, Iran, supervised by [Prof. Behrouz Mirza](https://mirza.iut.ac.ir/).
-With a GPA of 3.72/4.00, I am the **first** ranked student in my graduating class.
-My thesis is divided into two sections: black holes and cosmology.
-In the first section, I looked at the thermodynamic behavior and geometry of black holes.
+I am currently 26 years old.
+I graduated with a master's degree in
+**Particle physics and quantum field** from the [Isfahan University of Technology](https://english.iut.ac.ir) in Isfahan, Iran.
+My supervisor was
+ [Prof. Behrouz Mirza](https://mirza.iut.ac.ir/).
+I am the **first** ranked student in my graduating class with a GPA of 3.72/4.0.
+Despite of my main area of expertise, i.e., particle physics, my thesis is concentrated on black holes and theoretical comology.
+At very first part, I explored the thermodynamic behavior and geometry of black holes.
+We have several gravity theory that the most important one, is Einstein-Hilbert gravity.
+But, by proposing quantum gravity, other theories on gravity became valuable as well.
+One of them is **pure Lovelock** gravity theory that contains higher orther of curvature tensor, do not contain more than second-order derivative terms, and free of ghost fields.
+Hence, this theory is worthy to investigate.
+I assumed that we have a black holes in pure Lovelock gravity and tried to find its thermodynamic and critical behavior to compare it with a real thermodynamic system, e.g., Van der Waals fluid.
+Oure results, show that these black holes could be exist since it shows the same behavior with that of Van der waals fluid.
 In the second section, I concentrated on anisotropic cosmology.
+FRW universe is assumed to be homogenious and isotropic.
+I maitained homogenity property, but consider the universe to be anisotropic.
 During my thesis, I tried to develop my programming language in python and C++, since these programming languages are being promoted swiftly.
 Python and Artificial Intelligence are applied in almost every science, e.g. Biology, Physics, Economy, Politics, Biophysics, etc.

 ***
 ### <font color='darkblue'>CURRICULUM VITAE</font>